This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 3. When assessing what is ”material”, there is no ”bright-line test” to be applied, either in absolute or percentage terms (both a 10% reduction in group sales and a 20% reduction in equity value have been found to be material in past cases).
 What is material will depend on the facts, including the size of the transaction and the nature of the assets. ”Material” is intended to mean ”significant or substantial” and it has been held that the important thing is where the company has suffered ”an MAE in its business or results of its operations that is consequential to the company’s earnings power over a commercially reasonable period… measured in years rather than months”.

 4. When assessing what degree of likelihood is implied by the words ”would reasonably be expected”, following the US case of Akorn (see this blog for a summary), the test will be satisfied if a reasonable person would have considered it more likely than not that the matter would turn out to be material.
 The test is an objective one and must be assessed at the date of termination of the contract.
-While post-termination events can be taken into account in making that assessment, they should be treated with caution.
+Post-termination events can be taken into account in making that assessment, but they should be treated with caution so that they do not “overwhelm” an assessment of what would have been said looking forward.

-5. While some case law suggests that there can be both qualitative and quantitative aspects of the test of whether there has been an MAE/MAC, it is questionable whether a qualitative test is needed (or exactly what this constitutes), as any qualitative MAE should, by definition, also satisfy a quantitative test.
-Similarly, any event that fails the quantitative tests will necessarily fail the qualitative one.
+5. Although some case law suggests that there can be both qualitative and quantitative aspects of the test of whether there has been an MAE/MAC, it is questionable whether a qualitative test is needed (or exactly what this constitutes), as any qualitative MAE should, by definition, also satisfy a quantitative test.
+Similarly, any event that fails a quantitative test will necessarily fail a qualitative test.

 6. It is questionable what, if anything, the ”objects”' provision of an MAE clause (i.e., the typical list of aspects of the target which the MAE could affect – in this case: “the business, financial condition, results of operations, properties, assets, liabilities or operations”) adds to the meaning of the clause.
 Drafting that refers simply to an effect ”on the company” is probably sufficient.